kauralasoo/flow_cytomtery_genetics/analysis/variance_components/estimate_variance_components.md

 ## coercing into character vector
 ```

-Next, we can use ggplot2 to make the draw the Manhattan plot:
+Next, we can use ggplot2 to make the Manhattan plot:

 ```r
 ggplot(cd14_variants, aes(x = pos, y = -log(pvalue, 10))) + geom_point()